-Oral health, it’s arguably one of our favourite wellness topics….or not.
-Let’s be honest, if given a choice between an infrared sauna, going for a workout or visiting the dentist, we’d likely avoid the latter, but reality is, it’s still a vital element to good health and wellbeing.
-In fact, if we’re talking ‘trends,’ oral health could be said to be making its way back, with a recent study linking our oral health quite heavily to our gut health and microbiota…which makes good sense, considering the digestive process.
-So, the question begs—if we’re into gut health and wellness in general, why do we not prioritise our oral health in the same way we do regular cholesterol, pap smears and eye tests?
+Oral health, it’s arguably one of our favorite wellness topics….or not.
+Let’s be honest, if given a choice between an infrared sauna, going for a workout, or visiting the dentist, we’d likely avoid the latter, but the reality is, it’s still a vital element to good health and wellbeing.
+In fact, if we’re talking ‘trends,’ oral healthcould be said to be making its way back, with a recent study linking our oral health quite heavily to our gut health and microbiota…which makes good sense, considering the digestive process.
+So, the question begs—if we’re into gut health and wellness in general, why do we not prioritize our oral health in the same way we do regular cholesterol, pap smears, and eye tests?
 One word – Dentophobia.

-Also known as a ‘fear of dentists,’ (hands up who just shuddered?), the feels are very real, with research finding at least 16.1 per cent of Australians experience serious ‘dentophobia,’ rating it a ‘high fear.’
+Also known as a ‘fear of dentists,’ (hands up who just shuddered?), the feelings are very real, with research finding at least 16.1 percent of Australians experience serious ‘dentophobia,’ rating it a ‘high fear.’
 And of those surveyed, women admit to dreading the dentist more so than men.
 And I can sure vouch for that!
-As a dentophob myself, who had a particular traumatic experience with a dentist that involved a rather large injection and a door blocking incident that left me locked in a room as a five year old with no way out (and my mum on the other side of the door, not allowed in)— I’m the first to admit going to the dentist has left me kinda traumatised.
+As a dentophob myself, who had a particularly traumatic experience with a dentist that involved a rather large injection and a door blocking incident that left me locked in a room as a five-year-old with no way out (and my mum on the other side of the door, not allowed in)— I’m the first to admit going to the dentist has left me kinda traumatized.
 Yet, in light ofDental Health Week, running now from 5-11 August, it seems like as good time as any to address the dreaded dentophobia and learn how to face the fear and do it anyway.
-To help, Amodrn spoke with Dr Rick Iskandar, a Principal Dentist at Tailored Teeth (and Philips Sonicare ambassador), to find out how to overcome ‘dentophobia’ and learn to love your teeth (and dentist for that matter!).
+To help, Amodrn spoke with Dr. Rick Iskandar, a Principal Dentist at Tailored Teeth (and Philips Sonicare ambassador), to find out how to overcome ‘dentophobia’ and learn to love your teeth (and dentist for that matter!).

 What are the most common reasons people fear going to the dentist and what advice would you give to them?

-“I see dental phobic and anxious patients on a daily basis in my practice, not to mention all those too afraid to even make it out to the clinic – the fear is that common and real,” says Dr Iskandar.
-“In fact, according to the ABS National Health Survey, more than one quarter of the population have not been to the dentist in the past two years.
+“I see dental phobic and anxious patients on a daily basis in my practice, not to mention all those too afraid to even make it out to the clinic – the fear is that common and real,” says Dr. Iskandar.
+“In fact, according to the ABS National Health Survey, more than one-quarter of the population has not been to the dentist in the past two years.
 In my experience the most common reasons are…”

 When shopping around for a good dentist, what are the key criteria or etiquette you would recommend to look out for that will help those feeling scared to feel safe?